nsuhud/data_wrangling/README.md

 ### 4.1.
 Identify the missing values

-For ease of computational speed and convenience, all question marks "?" will be replaced with NaN (Not a Number), which is Python's default missing value marker.
+For ease of computational speed and convenience, all question marks "?" will be replaced with NaN (Not a Number), which is Python's default missing-value marker.
 We will use the following function to carry out this replacement.

 The python's library that is going to be used is [numpy](https://numpy.org/), a library that allows for the handling of extensive, multi-dimensional arrays and matrices, as well as a vast assortment of advanced mathematical functions that work with these arrays and matrices.